 Epitope's Western blot products, as with all of its medical devices, must be manufactured in compliance with FDA's "good manufacturing practices" (GMP) regulations.
 The FDA issued a warning letter in June 1998 and observations of deficiencies in January 1999.
 In June 2000, after an inspection, the FDA stated its view that Epitope's products are not manufactured in compliance with these GMP regulations.
 FDA has questioned Epitope's compliance with GMP regulations in areas such as process validation, purchasing controls, complaint handling, and equipment controls.
 Epitope has undertaken a substantial review of its manufacturing, and has either already made changes or has plans to make changes, to satisfy FDA with respect to its GMP compliance.
 These plans have been communicated to the FDA in a meeting in March 2000 and in a written reply to the agency in June 2000.
 There is a risk that the FDA will not be satisfied by Epitope's efforts.
 If the FDA is not satisfied, it could issue another warning letter, or take other enforcement action intended to force Epitope to stop manufacturing its products until FDA believes Epitope is in compliance with GMP requirements.
-The FDA could also require Epitope to operate for a time under restrictive rules, including possible outside supervision of critical activities and could levy fines against Epitope.
 Also, although FDA has recently granted Epitope permission to obtain certificates needed for export of products, the FDA would refuse export permission in the future if the agency determines that Epitope's progress toward GMP compliance is not sufficient.